Yomi (card game)

-Yomi: Fighting Card Game (often shortened to Yomi) is a designer card game created by David Sirlin, inspired by Super Street Fighter II Turbo.
-“Yomi” is Japanese for “reading,” as in reading the mind of the opponent.
-The Yomi card game is designed to distill the high-level mind games from fighting game tournaments into a simple card game that, itself, stands up to serious tournament play.
+Yomi: Fighting Card Game (often shortened to Yomi) is a card game created by David Sirlin, inspired by Super Street Fighter II Turbo, which Sirlin also worked on.
+"Yomi" is Japanese for "reading", as in reading the mind of the opponent.
+The Yomi card game is designed to distill the high-level mind games from fighting game into a simple card game.
 It features asymmetric gameplay, and makes use of cards with multiple options.

 Products within the series

-There are two products within the Yomi series series:
+There are two products within the Yomi series: